waikato-datamining/image-dataset-converter-examples/docs/filters.md

 * `metadata` - allows comparisons on meta-data values and whether to keep or discard a record in case of a match
 * `metadata-from-name` - allows extraction of meta-data value from the image name via a regular expression
-* `split` - adds the field `split` to the meta-data of the record passing through, which can be acted on with other filters (or stored in the output)
+* `split-records` - adds the field `split` to the meta-data of the record passing through, which can be acted on with other filters (or stored in the output)

 ## Record management